jarnalyrkar/ninth-age/content/collections/pages/home.md

             content:
               -
                 type: text
-                text: "Building and painting is one of the most rewarding parts of the Warhammer hobby.
+                text: "Building and painting is one of the most rewarding parts of the hobby.
 Whether you're crafting a regular human soldier, a towering daemon, or a colossal mechanical construct, your skills will grow with practice as you bring your miniatures to life."
         type: card
         enabled: true
         image: 2024-08-27_20-42.jpeg